-The previous Executive Directors received a consolidated salary payment that includes a cash alternative for certain benefits, including pension benefit at rates consistent with the wider applicable workforce.
-Trevor Masters and Neil Galloway will receive a separate pension entitlement either in the form of participation in a defined contribution pension scheme with 5% employee and 8% employer contribution or cash in lieu of pension at a rate of 13% of base salary, consistent with that of the wider workforce.
+Executive Directors will receive a separate pension entitlement either in the form of participation in a defined contribution pension scheme with up to 5% employee and 8% employer contribution or cash in lieu of pension at a rate of 13% of base salary, consistent with that of the wider workforce.
 Any changes in the workforce pension arrangements may be reflected in Executive Director remuneration.
-In addition, the Executive Directors received benefits which included family private health cover, life assurance cover and car allowance.
-Executive Directors will be eligible for the same benefits offered to the general workforce.
+Executive Directors are eligible to receive other benefits including the same benefits offered to the general workforce.